 The Safety Committee evaluates current practices and equipment as they might interest or concern Canadian climbers.
-Formal and informal networking, publication review and active testing are complemented by participation in various conferences and international efforts, including Accidents in North American Mountaineering.
+Formal and informal networking, publication review and active testing are complemented by participation in various conferences and international efforts, including Accidents in North American Climbing.

 Safety Committee members:

 Hai Pham, Committee Chair – Ottawa Section

 Terms of Reference (PDF)

 - Summer 2012: pages 22-23 Proper rappel technique key to descending safely